Louis Jolyon West: Jack Ruby

-Following the murder of Lee Harvey Oswald in Dallas, Texas in 1963, his assassin, Jack Ruby, was held in an isolation cell in police custody.
+Following the murder of Lee Harvey Oswald in Dallas, Texas in 1963, his killer, Jack Ruby, was held in an isolation cell in police custody.
 West was appointed as Ruby's psychiatrist, and pronounced him psychotic and delusional, and suggested further interrogation under the influence of sodium thiopental and hypnosis.
 West stated that Ruby had developed an acute psychotic state which had gotten worse and would continue to do so.
 He therefore suggested that Ruby be removed from jail and hospitalised.
+He claimed that this was "precipitated by the stress of [his] trial".
 West helped convince the court that Ruby should not be sentenced to death.
 West had become a vocal critic of the death penalty after witnessing a gruesome execution in Wisconsin.
 For years, he led a movement of doctors against the death penalty.

 Lance Rentzel

 West disclosed his treatment of National Football League flanker and University of Oklahoma alumnus Lance Rentzel after he was arrested twice (in 1966 and 1970) for indecent exposure to young girls in the epilogue of When All the Laughter Died in Sorrow, the athlete's 1972 memoir.
 (West's family had been acquainted with Rentzel's family during their time at the university.)
 Noting that "it is most unusual for a psychiatrist to permit his relationship with a patient to become public knowledge," West acknowledged that Rentzel "had many injuries, including a number of severe concussions," presaging contemporary medicine's greater understanding of chronic traumatic encephalopathy among American football players.
 He also asserted that he was "required to make periodic reports of [Rentzel's] progress to several public and private agencies."

-As a friend of Hugh Hefner, Rentzel went on to reside at the Playboy Mansion in the late 1970s.
-In his 2022 memoir, former Mansion butler Stefan Tetenbaum wrote that he saw Rentzel "[masturbate] in front of the primates" at the Mansion zoo, and alleged that Hefner "thought Lance could be cured, by allowing him to be free to explore himself sexually ...
-Lance constantly walked and ran about the Mansion grounds with his penis hanging out of his shorts ...
-We were instructed not to pay attention to his public [masturbation]."
-It is not known if Rentzel was domiciled at the Playboy Mansion through the intercession of West.